sop/cygextreg/README.md

 # Cygscript

-A helper program allowing to register an extension _(eg. `.sh`)_ to be executed in [Cygwin][] by double-clicking a file from Windows explorer or dragging and dropping files to an icon of a registered extension.
+A helper program allowing to register an extension _(eg. `.sh`)_ to be executed in [Cygwin][] by double-clicking a file from Windows File Explorer or by dragging and dropping files to an icon of a registered extension.

 [cygwin]: https://www.cygwin.com/